 Sometimes it happens that OS developer changes its design guidelines.
-Headache for developers, but lots of eyecandy for users.
+A headache for developers, but lots of eye-candy for users.
 For example, Apple’s transition from iOS 6 to iOS 7.
 The days of good old skeuomorphism are over.

 If your app still uses old design guidelines, you should update it, but we hope that you already did it – it’s been a long time since iOS6 release.
 An old interface looks really outdated compared to redesigned OS.
-Thus not only interface, but the entire app feels old-fashioned (welcome to 00s).
+Thus not the only interface but the entire app feels old-fashioned (welcome to 00s).

 Google’s scenario is slightly different – Android OS had no design guidelines, so basically, they (also known as material design) were built from the scratch.
-Back in the day, every designer had to follow common mobile app ui/ux design principles (and his own taste and sense of beauty, of course).
+Back in the day, every designer had to follow common mobile app UI/UX design principles (and his own taste and sense of beauty, of course).